logzilla/extras/packages/Zeek/README.md

 # Rules

-If you want to just use the rules already generates (which would probably work fine without having to do all the acripts below), then just run:
+If you want to just use the rules already generates (which would probably work fine without having to do all the scripts below), then just run:

 ```
 ./addrules_to_logzilla.sh